financial aid advice for the middle income family

 Financial Aid Applications

 One of the best ways for middle income families to find aid is to research and apply for scholarships.
 Your child should learn the steps for getting a scholarship.
 Make sure your child talks with his school counselor about local scholarships.
 The more localized the scholarship is, the better your child's chances of winning.
 Your or your spouse's employer may also offer scholarships (or tuition-aid programs) to the children of employees.
 Check with your human resources department to see if your company offers such programs.
-Your child should also visit the library and browse the Internet to research national scholarships.
+Your child should also visit the library and/or browse the Internet to research national scholarships.
 To help middle income families afford college, private and public colleges have recently been offering more merit-based scholarships, so make sure your child checks on scholarships offered by the college he wants to attend.
 You should also check to see if your state offers merit-based scholarships.
 Make sure your child performs a free scholarship search and registers for a chance to win a $1,000 scholarship from eCampusTours.

 If you find that your child doesn't qualify for need-based aid (determined by filing the FAFSA) or does not receive any scholarships, you should consider non-need based federal loans: the Unsubsidized Federal Stafford Loan for students and the Federal PLUS Loan for parents.
 Between these two programs, families can usually cover any portion of books, tuition, room and board, etc. not already covered by another form of aid.
 Keep in mind that because federal education loans have very low interest rates, they are a better alternative to credit cards, refinancing a home, etc. Furthermore, some or all of the interest on these loans may be tax-deductible.